Transfer-Entropy-Regularized Markov Decision Processes: Problem formulation

 \end{problem}

 A few remarks are in order regarding this problem formulation.
 First, the transfer entropy term in \eqref{eqmainprob} is interpreted as an additional cost corresponding to the information transfer from the state random process $X_t$ to the control random process $U_t$.
-The regularization parameter $\beta>0$ can be thought of as the unit cost incurred per \emph{bit} of information transfer.
-In the limit of $\beta \rightarrow 0$, the standard MDP formulation is recovered.
-When $\beta>0$ is large, the optimal decision policy for \eqref{eqmainprob} tends to be more ``information frugal'' in the sense that the policy generates control actions that are statistically less dependent on the state of the system.
+The regularization parameter $\beta\geq 0$ can be thought of as the cost of information transfer.
+When $\beta = 0$, the standard MDP formulation is recovered.
+As we increase $\beta>0$, the optimal decision policy for \eqref{eqmainprob} tends to be ``information frugal'' in order to reduce $ I_{m,n}(X^T \rightarrow U^T)$.
+That is, control actions generated by the policy becomes statistically less dependent on the state of the system.

-Second, in contrast to the standard MDP (i.e., $\beta=0$) which is known to admit an optimal decision policy that is deterministic and history-independent (Markovian) \cite[Section 4.4]{puterman2014markov}, the optimal policy for \eqref{eqmainprob} is in general non-deterministic and history-dependent when $\beta>0$.
-Thus, the cardinality of the solution space we must explore to solve \eqref{eqmainprob} is drastically larger than that of the standard MDP.
+Second, in contrast to the standard MDP (i.e., $\beta=0$) for which optimal polities can be assumed deterministic and history-independent (Markovian) without loss of generality \cite[Section 4.4]{puterman2014markov}, {\updnew TERMDP \eqref{eqmainprob} with $\beta>0$ admits an optimal policy that is randomized and history-dependent.} Thus, the cardinality of the solution space we must explore to solve \eqref{eqmainprob} is much larger than that of the standard MDP.
 However, in Proposition~\ref{theooptcond} below, we show that one can assume without loss of performance a structure of the optimal policy of the form

-rather than \eqref{eqpolicyinf}.
+instead of \eqref{eqpolicyinf}.
 In other words, it is sufficient to consider a policy that is dependent only on the most recent realization of the state and the last $n$ realizations of the control inputs.

-Finally, the structure of the problem \eqref{eqmainprob} is similar to that of the KL control (linearly solvable MDP) formulation in \cite{todorov2007linearly}.
+Finally, the structure of the problem \eqref{eqmainprob} is similar {\updnew (but not equivalent)} to that of the KL control formulation in \cite{todorov2007linearly}.
 In particular, if $(m,n)=(0,0)$, the transfer entropy cost \eqref{eqdefte} becomes